Approved By: Adam Stone, Interim Chief Information Officer

 Customer Service and Response

 Satisfaction surveys from community members on interaction with help-desk and cyber security contacts.
-Surveys are sent immediately following ticket resolution with ongoing feedback provided to managers of operations and quarterly reports shared with management.
+Surveys are sent immediately following ticket resolution with ongoing feedback provided to managers of operations.

 System Availability and Function Data